jeroenransijn/stateful-forms/README.md

 Inside of your `directive` you put `expressions`.
 In the previous example that was: `form.submitted && name.invalid`.

-Whenever you change something in the form the a state update is triggered.
+Whenever you change something in the form a state update is triggered.
 It checks if there are any directives listening to this state.
 If there are, it updates those directives with that state.